 The previous administration’s EmPower initiative aimed to reduce energy consumption and costs for State-owned and managed facilities through the implementation of energy efficiency projects and energy management systems.
 Using energy more efficiently is a critical first step in reducing costs and improving the State’s environmental footprint.

 EmPower TN At a Glance:

-• $37.5 million are appropriated for State energy efficiency projects.
+• $37.5 million appropriated for State energy efficiency projects in the FY2016 budget.

 EmPower TN Energy Conservation Measures: